GenericMappingTools/gmt/doc_modern/rst/source/grdimage.rst

 .. only:: not man

-    grdimage - Project grids or images and plot them on maps
+    Project grids or images and plot them on maps

 Synopsis
 --------